Rainbow Coffee & Social Hour Amherst

 Resist!
 United we stand, divided we fall!

-👉 April 4th, AMHERST COFFEE HOUR (Tomorrow) 10 -11:30 am at the Bangs Community Center in Amherst - Coffee/Tea, bagels and conversation!
-NEW Extended hours! https://www.rainbowcoffeehouramherst.com/
+👉NEW TIME!
+July 1st, Tue AMHERST COFFEE HOUR 9:30-11:00 am at the Bangs Community Center in Amherst - Coffee/Tea, bagels and conversation!
+NEW TIME! https://www.rainbowcoffeehouramherst.com/

-👉April 10th, from 12 - 2 pm, RAINBOW ELDERS AT LIFEPATH, In-person luncheon, Thursday at the South County Senior Center, 22 Amherst Rd., Sunderland, MA, 01375.
-Click here to register.
+👉July 10th, Thur RAINBOW ELDERS @ LIFEPATH 12-2 pm In-person luncheon, South County Senior Center, 22 Amherst Rd., Sunderland Click here to register

 Council On Aging Calendar | Hadley MA